NJU-LHRS/ScoreRS/README.md

 ### LVLM Evaluation

-+ First download and zip [this zip file](https://huggingface.co/datasets/LHRS/RSRM/blob/main/LMEval.zip) from our Huggingface Repo
++ First download and unzip our published Eval dataset after the anonymous time.

 + For Evaluation Our Qwen2VL-RS Series (Shell Script)